 ** MORE ABOUT PHILIP TURNOR

 In 1787, when Joseph was only about four years old his family was at Frederick House (see map below).
 His father (Philip) sailed for England that year and didn’t return until the fall of 1789.
 The family then moved to Cumberland House in the Saskatchewan District.

 In 1792, when Joseph was about nine years old, his father (Philip) left his mother and his children at Cumberland House and returned to England where he died in 1799.
 Joseph would have been about 16 years old then, and that same year he began his career with the Hudson’s Bay Company (HBC) as a Labourer and voyageur at Moose Factory.
 The Chief Trader at Moose at that time was John THOMAS (1751-1822). ** MORE ABOUT JOHN THOMAS

 In 1804 Joseph became the Assistant Trader at Moose Factory.
 His career is outlined in the HBC Archives (HBCA) which can be seen by clicking this link: HBCA BIOGRAPHY of JOSEPH TURNER

 Marriage to Emma

 From 1805 to 1809 Joseph became the Post Master at Frederick House (see map above).
-It was there that a half-breed named Emma became his spouse. ** There are un-sourced references to Emma as being Emma GOOD.
+It was there that a half-breed named Emma became his spouse. ** There are un-sourced references to Emma as being Emma GOOD, alleged daughter of Richard GOOD (1780-1850).
 That too is rather suspect and needs to be supported by plausible evidence of some kind.

 From 1810 on, for the rest of his HBC career Joseph had various assignments including Assistant Trader, Interpreter, Voyageur and Guide at various places in the Moose Factory, Albany River, Lake Superior and Lake Huron districts.